danidiaz/really-small-backpack-example/lesson1-renaming-modules/README.md

 us to rename signatures, but let's leave that for the next lesson.)

 We can make one or more renamed copies of the same module.
-In the example, we make to copies of module `Foo` defined in the "foo" convenience library:
+In the example, we make two copies of module `Foo` defined in the "foo" convenience library:

 ```
    mixins: